-Pertuzumab is a prescription drug approved by the Food and Drug Administration (FDA) to treat metastatic breast cancer in cases where tumors overexpress the HER2 protein and chemotherapy or anti-HER2 therapy has not been tried.
-Pertuzumab was approved by the FDA for neoadjuvant (pre-surgery) treatment of certain types of breast cancer in combination with Trastuzumab and Docetaxel.
+Pertuzumab is a prescription drug approved by the U.S. Food and Drug Administration (FDA) to treat metastatic breast cancer in cases where tumors overexpress the HER2 protein and chemotherapy or anti-HER2 therapy has not been tried.
+Pertuzumab was approved by the FDA for neoadjuvant (presurgery) treatment of certain types of breast cancer in combination with trastuzumab and docetaxel.
 Pertuzumab is marketed under the brand name Perjeta.

 In about 25 percent of breast cancers, there is a genetic variation that causes tumor cells to produce extra receptors for a growth factor.
-This gene, known as Human Epidermal growth factor Receptor 2 (HER2), causes the cancer to grow more aggressively.
+This gene, known as human epidermal growth factor receptor 2 or HER2, causes the cancer to grow more aggressively.
 Pertuzumab is a member of a class of drugs called biologics.
 Pertuzumab is a monoclonal antibody designed to interfere with HER2 receptors.
 Pertuzumab is believed to work by reducing the amount of growth factor receptors on cancer cells, thereby slowing the growth of tumors.

 How do I take it?